-Democrat seeks Congress seat in conservative chunk of Oregon
+In Oregon’s deep-red Trump Country, Democrat campaigns hard for U.S. House seat

+Jamie McLeod-Skinner is traveling the 2nd District - as big as North Dakota - in her Jeep, pulling a tiny trailer she sometimes sleeps in.
+She says the incumbent doesn't represent the rural district's interest.
+And at least one political observer thinks she just might win.

-REDMOND, Ore.
-(AP) — One of the largest U.S. congressional districts voted overwhelmingly for Donald Trump in 2016, yet an Oregon Democrat campaigning against a Republican incumbent doesn’t see it as hostile territory.
+REDMOND, Ore. — One of the largest U.S. congressional districts voted overwhelmingly for Donald Trump in 2016, yet an Oregon Democrat campaigning against a Republican incumbent doesn’t see it as hostile territory.

 Buoyed by electoral wins by a couple of Democrats elsewhere in Trump territory, candidate Jamie McLeod-Skinner is undaunted, traveling the district – that’s as big as North Dakota – in her Jeep, pulling a tiny trailer that she sometimes sleeps in.
 McLeod-Skinner is enduring all this because she doesn’t think the incumbent is focused on the district’s issues.